johnhopson/bringup/readme.md

       exit.
 Print elapsed time.
 Print output to console and to file 'bringup.log'.

+### Testing
+bringup_test.rb is a test suite for bringup.c.
+Type 'bringup_test.rb' to run the entire suite.
+Type 'bringup_test.rb -h' to see usage, including how to run individual tests.

-### What else?
+### Other
 bringup.c can be used as a simple first-order benchmark.
-It's advantage is simple and consistent configuration on any platform.
-Comparisons are truly apples-and-apples.
+It's advantage is simplicity and consistency on any platform.
+Comparisons are truly apples-and- apples.
 Its disadvantage is its limited coverage.
-In its most complex form, bringup.c exercises portions of the CPU core, console I/O and file I/O.
+In its most complex form, bringup.c only exercises portions of the CPU core, console I/O and file I/O.

+### License
+Released under the MIT License.
+See 'license' file.